niftinessafoot/boundary-events/readme.md

 ```

 ### isListening
 Reports whether there is an active listener or not.
+Takes no params.
 Returns Boolean.

-#### parameters
-none

 #### example
 ```js